AlainPaillou/JETSONSKY/README.md

 # JETSONSKY

+NEW UPDATE : Video treatment software (no camera control) is uploaded.
+2 versions :
+- in the main directory : Jetson version
+- in Windows directory : Windows 10/11 version

-UPDATE : PC version is uploaded.
+UPDATE : PC version (with camera control) is uploaded.
 See below.

 This program is mainly dedicated to astronomy live video with live treatments.